 - CMHA British Columbia: Pandemic pushing your anxiety buttons?

-- CMHA Ontario: CMHA offers tips to support mental health amid concerns of COVID-19 pandemic
+- CMHA Ontario: 5 mental health tips amid COVID-19 concerns

 - Mental Health Commission of Canada: COVID-19 mental well-being